-Your application for the Summer Scholars Program is due May 15, 2018.
-You may submit your application online or by mail, using the paper application that we will send to invited students.
+The application deadline has passed for the 2018 program.
+Applications could be submitted online or by mail, using the paper application that we was sent to invited students.

 What resources will be available to me after my classes begin in the fall?